Code-Institute-Submissions/trigg4tables/README.md

 N/A - Not Applicable

-1 2 3 4 5 - Please see **Bugs**
+11 12 13 14 - Please see **Bugs**

 ### Bug Log

-1. **Keyboard Touch Screen Devices** During development it quickly became apparent that relying on inbuilt keyboards on touch screen devices provided poor UX.
+1. **Touch Screen Keyboards** During development it quickly became apparent that relying on inbuilt keyboards on touch screen devices provided poor UX.
 Keypads were built into the website to avoid using device keyboards.

-2. **Tables iOS** Initial keypad designs relied on tables to position elements.
+2. **iOS Tables** Initial keypad designs relied on tables to position elements.
 Although no problem was encountered with android, tables did not render correctly on iOS.
 Keypads were redesigned using br elements and margins.

-3. **Radio Buttons iOS** To limit selection to one item from a group, radio buttons were wrapped in label elements.
+3. **iOS Radio Buttons** To limit selection to one item from a group, radio buttons were wrapped in label elements.
 Labels were then styled as buttons and radios hidden to provide a consistent look to keypads.
 Although no problem was encountered with android, radio buttons remained visible on iOS.
 The following CSS resolved the issue.

 ```
 input[type="radio"] {